Favour-dgreat/gymnaseum-dacade/README.md

   <a href="" target="_blank"><img src="https://i.ibb.co/gWvYRhj/Gymnaseum.png" alt="Gymnaseum"></a>
 </p>

-        Gymnaseum is an e-commerce platform powered by Blockchain Technology.
-Built with Solidity, you buy and sell Gymnaseum equipments and materials, and pay with Celo Cryptocurrency.
+<p> Gymnaseum is an e-commerce platform powered by Blockchain Technology.
+Built with Solidity, you buy and sell Gym equipments and materials, and pay with Celo Cryptocurrency.
 You also place your service as a Gym trainer and get hired.
-Finally, in an upcoming feature of Gymnaseum, you get rewarded for exercising and keeping fit.
+Finally, in an upcoming feature of Gymnaseum, you get rewarded for exercising and keeping fit.</p>

 ### Key Features